Christianity hasn't been tried and found wanting. It hasn't been tried. --G.K. Chesterson

 What I Write

-I have three, self-published novels with Christian themes.
+I have nine, self-published novels with Christian themes.
 I also write poetry, as well as lyrics (for fun).
 My day job requires me to write on health-related topics, which I have done for several national trade magazines in the health foods industry.
 My blog, _Good Christian Fiction, is my attempt to share the Word and write about what it means to be Christian in this modern world.
 I also share occasional tips on the writing craft.

 Why I Write

 I have a Master's degree in creative writing, have taught creative writing at the university level, and have received several writing awards.
 I am a published poet, health writer and self-published novelist.
 I am motivated by the idea, as G.K.
 Chesterton put it, that "Christianity hasn't been tried and found wanting.
 It hasn't been tried."

 I operate under the assumption that, except for a very few deal breakers such as the acceptance of Christ as our Saviour, our loving God takes all comers.
 I was baptized in a Southern Baptist church, attended Baptist and Church of God denominations growing up, and now attend a Church of Christ.
 I enjoy Christian writers like Philip Yancey, Charles Martin, and Randy Harris.
 I learn much from Christian speakers like Rick Atchley and Andy Stanley.